DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 right_column:
   ctas:
     - title: New events added.
-      text: Join our next event to decide which training suits you best.
+      text: Turn your questions into confidence.
+Join our next event to decide which training suits you best.
       link_text: "Events near you"
       link_target: "/event-categories/train-to-teach"
       icon: "icon-calendar"